juhasev/sample-ninja-help/edit-entry-link-template-dialog.md

 >`https://surveyengine.com?project_id=343&g=1`

-## Panelist ID
+### Panelist ID

 Panelist ID is automatically placed on the URL.
-You need to be able to save this value along with the survey responses if you need to able to match panelists to their survey answers i.e. to more detailed data analysis.
+You need to be able to save this value along with the survey responses if you need to able to match panelists to their survey answers i.e. when disqualifying participants for quality.
 By default the parameter name is `PID` but you may customize this to match the target platform.

 >`https://surveyengine.com?project_id=343&pid=4b6c7e1e-2ec3-4cc7-975a-5a523d55248f`

-## Signing and security
+### Signing and security
 You should always use signing if your target platform supports it.
 This prevents URL tampering.
 Sample Ninja supports

 `MD5` `SHA1` `SHA256` signing algorithms.